Navy10021/AI_Stocks/README.md

 # Stock Price Prediction Using Artificial Intelligence models

- This project aims to build a highly performant prediction model in the field of finance by applying ML/DL models.
+ This project aims to build a high-performance prediction model in the field of finance by applying ML/DL models.
 We propose "AI-Stock", a light and fast stock price forecaster which is useful in real-life applications.
  This model predicts the direction of 'long-term' and 'short-term(tomorrow)' stock prices and can be used to determine the user's investment.

 ## 1. About App